VA Loans Guide

 These products are available to most veterans, military members, National Guard members, reservists, and military spouses.

 Members of the National Guard and reservists have to wait at least six years before applying unless they are called to active duty.
 In which case, they can apply after 181 days of active service.

-There is no minimum credit score for a VA loan since the VA doesn’t provide the loans itself.
+There is no minimum credit score for one since the government doesn’t provide the mortgage itself.

 However, the lender that you choose to borrow through may have their own credit requirements.
 Typically, you should aim for a score of at least 620.
 You also need to be able to show sufficient proof of income.

 According to the VA, most veterans are able to close without paying any fees.
 That being said, there are some fees that you may be responsible for.

 The government requires borrowers to pay a funding fee, which is used to fund the program.

 The funding fee for first-time borrowers is typically 2.15% of the purchase price of the home.
 If you have already used the this program, then each subsequent use typically requires a 3.3% funding fee.

 Keep in mind, though, that the funding fee varies based on your circumstances.
 Also, veterans with service-related disabilities don’t have to pay a funding fee.